 Remediation has been established to assist the student in improving theoretical or clinical knowledge while compensating for a failed module.
-Effective for all VN students beginning on or after July 1, 2011, remediation will be offered to students when the cumulative GPA is below the term minimum.
+Remediation is offered to students when the cumulative GPA is below the term minimum.
 During each Term, students will be allowed to remediate (i.e., retake one exam) replacing the lowest grade.
 The student must complete remediation within ten calendar days.
 If the student has completed the process but does not achieve a passing score, the original exam grade will stand and be factored into the term GPA.
 The maximum points allowed for passing remediation are equal to the term passing score (i.e., 75%, 78%, and 80%).